 Adrian has a criminal practice at the highest level both locally and nationally.
 He both prosecutes and defends.
-He specialises in the most difficult cases.
+He specialises in the most important and difficult cases.

-Adrian is also someone who can understand and convey to a jury the most intellectually complicated cases – such as misconduct in public office and gross negligence manslaughter.
-He is sought out and instructed by specialist organisations for these skills, be it prosecuting for CPS Organised Crime, Specialist Fraud Division, CPS Special Crime and Counter Terrorism Division, or defending for the Police Federation, the Prison Officers Association or specialist solicitors.
-He recently defended two News International journalists in Operation Elveden at the Old Bailey in separate trials lasting several months.
+Adrian is sought out and instructed by specialist organisations for these skills, be it prosecuting for CPS Organised Crime, Specialist Fraud Division, CPS Special Crime and Counter Terrorism Division, or defending for the Police Federation, the Prison Officers Association or specialist solicitors representing high net worth clients.

 He has extensive appellate experience in the Court of Appeal.